 - The school has a DSL (designated safeguard lead) who is a designated member of staff with responsibility for Safeguarding and Child Protection.
 This is the Head Teacher (Mrs Milford).
-The deputy DSL (DDSL - designated safeguard lead) is a member of the Senior Leadership Team (Mrs Clements).
-Both members of staff will have updated inter-agency training every 2 years.
-Mrs Marshall (Deputy Headteacher) and Mrs Charles (FSW) are also trained in DSL. - Job descriptions are in place for the DSL.
-Trained staff know their roles and responsibilities and they are made clear. - Headteacher, Senior Leaders and a Governor are trained in safer recruitment - All members of staff have received Child Protection training (at least every 3 years, most every 2 years) and can identify potential risks, refer to the DSL and seek advice where needed. - An Early Help Safeguarding Offer is available and made known to staff and is available to parents.
+The deputy DSLs (DDSL - deputy designated safeguard lead) are the deputy Headteacher (Mrs N Marshall), Mrs Charles (FSW) and Miss Peart are also trained as a DDSL. - Job descriptions are in place for the DSL and DDSL.
+Trained staff know their roles and responsibilities and they are made clear. - The Headteacher, Deputy Headteacher and a Governor are trained in safer recruitment - All members of staff have received Child Protection training (at least every 3 years, most every 2 years) and can identify potential risks, refer to the DSL and seek advice where needed. - An Early Help Safeguarding Offer is available and made known to staff and is available to parents.
 This can be found on our school website alongside our Safeguard Policy or requested from the office. - There is an up-to-date code of conduct for staff which is read by all staff. - All members of staff update and continue to develop their understanding of the signs and indicators of abuse and have regular training and information disseminated to them. - All staff are able to identify children who may be vulnerable to radicalisation and what to do when identified.
-All teachers, TAs and MDSs have carried out "PREVENT" online training. - All members of staff know how to respond to a child/young person who discloses abuse or concerning comments or behaviour.
-Details are given to staff and are available on the Safeguard board in the staff room, on the school website, in this policy and in the Volunteer and Visitor's guide. - Parents/carers are made aware of the responsibilities of school personnel with regards to child protection procedures.

-- Staff have an enhanced DBS, are prohibition checked, barred list checked, identity checked, professional qualifications checked, have completed the disqualification by association form and have been checked with reference to oversees working.
+All teachers, TAs (Teaching Assistants) and MDSs (Mid day supervisors) have carried out "PREVENT" online training. - All members of staff know how to respond to a child/young person who discloses abuse or concerning comments or behaviour.
+Details are given to staff and are available on the Safeguard board in the staff room, on the school website, in this policy and in the Volunteer and Visitor's guide. - Parents/carers are made aware of the responsibilities of school personnel with regards to child protection procedures. - Staff have an enhanced DBS, are prohibition checked, barred list checked, identity checked, professional qualifications checked, and have been checked with reference to oversees working.
 These are all on the SCR (single central record).
-(Only teachers have prohibition and barred checking) - Governors have an enhanced DBS. - Volunteers are also DBS checked, if they take part in regulated activities. - Parents can access our Safeguarding Policy on the school website or request a copy from the school office. - We try to contact families on the first day of an absence to see why a child is not at school, by 9.30 a.m. and will keep trying throughout the day.
+(Only teachers have prohibition and barred checking) - Governors have an enhanced DBS. - Volunteers are also DBS checked, if they take part in regulated activities. - Parents can access our Safeguarding Policy on the school website or request a copy from the school office.

+- We try to contact families on the first day of an absence to see why a child is not at school, by 9.30 a.m. and will keep trying throughout the day.
 If child on child protection register, we will contact their social worker. - If no contact or reason for absence is given, as a school, we inform the Local Authority of any child absent without permission for 10 days or more (or earlier if concerns arise). - If no contact or reason for absence is given, as a school, we inform the Local Authority of any child absent without permission for 10 days or more (or earlier if concerns arise). - Staff are aware of FGM (Female Genital Mutilation) and the procedure to follow if they have a concern relating to this.
 All staff have completed the FGM Home Office online training.
-The Headteacher attended face to face training. - Staff are aware of the vulnerable pupils in school. - Staff will deal promptly with peer to peer abuse or difficulties.
+The Headteacher attended face to face training. - Staff are aware of the vulnerable pupils in school. - Staff will deal promptly with peer to peer abuse or difficulties. - Concerns or observations are recorded on "my concern" system and these may help to build a picture over time.